hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 - Status Note: Revised to address both physical and digital identity proofing methods and NIST assurance levels.

 ## Summary
-The goal of this protocol is to allow Holders to provider an inquiring Verifier with a secure and trusted mechanism for obtaining access to the foundational evidence that enabled the Issuer the assurances necessary to create the verifiable credential(s) that the Holder has presented to the Verifier.
-To this end, a P2P evidence exchange protocol is required that does not involve a centralized storage facility yet it will allow parties using [Pair-wise Peer DIDs](https://github.com/openssi/peer-did-method-spec) to exchange evidence in support of the issuance of verified credentials.
+The goal of this protocol is to allow Holders to provider an inquiring Verifier with a secure and trusted mechanism for obtaining access to the foundational evidence that enabled the Issuer the assurances necessary to create the [Verifiable Credential(s)](./eep_glossary.md) that the Holder has presented to the Verifier.
+To this end, a P2P evidence exchange protocol is required that will allow parties using [Pair-wise Peer DIDs](https://github.com/openssi/peer-did-method-spec) to exchange evidence in support of the issuance of *Verified Credentials* without any dependencies on a  centralized storage facility.

 ## Motivation
-During the identity verification process, an entity *may* require access to the genesis documents used to establish digital credentials issued by a credential issuing entity or Credential Service Provider (CSP).
+During the identity verification process, an entity *may* require access to the genesis documents used to establish digital credentials issued by a credential issuing entity or [Credential Service Provider (CSP)](./eep_glossary.md).
 In support of the transition from existing business verification processes to emerging business processes that rely on digitally verified credentials using protocols such as [0036-issue-credential](https://github.com/hyperledger/aries-rfcs/tree/master/features/0036-issue-credential) and [0037-present-proof](https://github.com/hyperledger/aries-rfcs/tree/master/features/0037-present-proof), we need to establish a protocol that allow entities to make this transition while remaining compliant with business and regulatory requirements.
-Therefore, **we need a mechanism for Verifiers to obtain access to vetted evidence, physical or digital information or documentation, without requiring a relationship or interaction with the Issuer**.
+Therefore, **we need a mechanism for Verifiers to obtain access to vetted evidence (physical or digital information or documentation) without requiring a relationship or interaction with the Issuer**.

+>While this protocol *should* be supported by all persona, its relevance to decentralized identity ecosystems is highly dependent on the business policies of a market segment of Verifiers.
+For more details see the [Persona](#persona) section.

 While technology advancements around identity verification are improving, business policies (most often grounded in risk mitigation) will not change at the same rate of speed.
 For example, just because a financial institution in Singapore is willing to rely on the KYC due-diligence processing of another institution, we should not assume that the banks in another geolocation (i.e: Hong Kong) can embrace the same level of trust.
 For this reason, we must enable Verifiers with the option to obtain evidence that backs any assertions made by digital credential issuers.